Welcome to the home of the Lightning Fencing Club in Winnipeg, Canada.

 Epee Senior Coach

-Maia is currently a coach at Lightening fencing club and has coached various community projects and camps over the past 8 years for kids, teens and adults.
-She is a former international competitor within the sport of fencing and has competed and placed in various events across Canada and the U.S. When she isn’t attending zoom university, you can usually find her in the gym coaching or at practice with Manitoba’s provincial fencing team!
+Maia currently coaches at Lightning Fencing Club and has coached various community projects and camps for kids, teens and adults.
+She is a former international competitor within the sport of fencing and has competed and placed in various events across Canada and the U.S. When she isn’t attending university, you can usually find her in the gym coaching!

 Sabre Senior Coach

-I started my fencing journey here at lightning fencing club when I was 13, I am now 24 and have loved the sport ever since.
-I competed on the provincial fencing team a few years in, alongside some of the other great coaches at this club.
-These days I am an insurance broker and try and spend as much time as I can outside when I’m not working.
-We take pride in trying to provide a fun but constructive environment for our athletes to thrive and believe everyone should give fencing a try!
+Lucas started his fencing journey at Lightning Fencing Club when he was 13, and is still loving the sport.
+Lucas holds his NCCP Level 1 coaching certification in sabre and is trained in CPR and First Aid.
+Lucas competed on the provincial fencing team for a few years.
+While competing he was doing so alongside some of the other great coaches at LFC.
+Lucas is an insurance broker and tries to spend as much time as he can outside when not working.
+Lucas believes that Lightning takes pride in trying to provide a fun but constructive environment for our athletes to thrive and believes everyone should give fencing a try!

 Foil Senior Coach